AnanthaRajuC/Spring-Boot-Application-Template/documents/DOCKER.md

 ## Dockerfile Maven

+Here we build and push the application's docker image to DockerHub.

 This [Maven plugin](https://github.com/spotify/dockerfile-maven) integrates Maven with Docker.
-Update the pom.xml file with your DockerHub username and execute the maven install command **mvn install**.
+Update the **pom.xml** file with your **DockerHub username** and execute the maven install command **mvn install**.
 Execution of this command will result in the generation of the application jar file, building of the Docker image and pushing of this newly created image to DockerHub.

 ```
 <!--  Plugin for building and pushing Docker image to Docker Hub. -->